Is El Salvador Safe to Visit in 2023? A Comprehensive Safety Guide for Travelers

 So, Is El Salvador dangerous for tourists?

-Now, taking into consideration the recent reduction in crime and the country’s historical data on tourism safety, we can attest that El Salvador is not dangerous for tourists to visit.
+Considering the recent reduction in crime and the country’s historical data on tourism safety, I can attest that El Salvador is not dangerous for tourists.

 Travel advisories for El Salvador